Skip to Content

 Server-side safety net

-When results are uploaded to Glubean Cloud, the server applies baseline redaction again before persisting events.
-This is a safety net — even if CLI redaction is skipped or misconfigured, secrets won’t be stored in plaintext.
+When results are uploaded to glubean Cloud, the server applies baseline redaction again before persisting.
+Even if a local rule is misconfigured, common secrets are not stored in plaintext.

 Next